Corona del Sol High School

-Corona del Sol High School is located in Tempe, Arizona, United States.
+Corona del Sol High School is a high school located in Tempe, Arizona, United States.
 It was established in 1977 and is a part of the Tempe Union High School District.

 History

 The local architecture firm of Michael & Kemper Goodwin Ltd. was hired to design the school.
 The project included an early example of rooftop solar panels.
-The school opened in the fall of 1977.
+The school opened in the fall of 1977, serving the then rural areas of South Tempe and West Chandler.
 The school expanded in 1986 and in 2001.

 As of 2010, Corona del Sol is an open-enrollment school.